gnif/LookingGlass/doc/faq.rst

 The mouse is jumpy, slow, laggy when using SPICE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Add a virtio mouse, which can be done by adding the below XML.
+Add a VirtIO mouse —which can be done by adding the below XML— and install
-And install the
 `VirtIO drivers <https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/>`_
 in the VM: